5 December 2017

 Have a Clear Idea of What You Want

 Make sure you know exactly how you want the final product to look.
 The editor's job isn’t to design a façade for you and pick the colors.
 Make sure we have all the details before proceeding with the job.
-If you’re not sure how the house will
+If you’re not sure how the house will look, how will the editors?

 If you don’t have color or texture information available, provide us with a basic idea and we can choose it for you.